5 Reasons to Buy the Apple Watch 3 in 2021 & 3 Reasons Not To

 Is the Apple Watch 3 worth buying in 2021?
-The Apple Watch 3 may not be the latest Apple Watch, but it is a great value and will serve all but the most demanding users just fine.
+The Apple Watch 3 may not be the latest Apple Watch, but it is a great value and will serve most users just fine.
 We’ve put together a list of reasons why you should still buy the Apple Watch Series 3 and a few reasons why you should skip it and go with the Apple Watch SE or Apple Watch 6.

 Is it still a good time to buy the Apple Watch 3?
 Yes, so long as you’re fully aware of the Apple Watch 3’s capabilities and limitations.
 Simply put the Apple Watch 3 offers most of the same core experience and functionality as the most expensive models, but without breaking the bank.

 The Apple Watch 3 offers the best things the Apple Watch can do and its price is more in line with other iPhone accessories, like headphones.
 The Apple Watch 3 starts at $199 on Apple’s website, but it’s easy enough to find deals that bring the price down to $169 or lower.
 You can check the latest Apple Watch 3 deals at Amazon, Best Buy, and Verizon.

 Below are the reasons why you should (or shouldn’t) buy the Apple Watch 3 in 2021, and why it will probably be a great device for the next couple of years: